On average, it would cost approximately between $750 and $1000 to have a professional videographer cover a corporate event.

 As a new videographer, you can expect a lot of work from the corporate world.
 For instance, you may be required to create actual commercials for businesses, internal coverage for a company’s functions, and online tutorial clips or conferences.
 These types of solo projects require a project fee.

 Businesses prefer to have a budget, and they may want to know how much the project will cost them before they enter into any agreement.
 Typically, you may have to submit a proposal or bid for the project, and you might not be the only person bidding.
-Therefore, if a company wants a three-minute promo video, it best you quote a project fee.
+Therefore, if a company wants a three-minute promo video, it is best you quote a project fee.

 Additionally, you have to be very careful when dealing with businesses.
 This is mainly because companies like to invite different people to submit bids that have to be weighed to identify the one that offers the most value.
 If you overquote, you might lose the project to a competitor.
 On the other hand, if you underquote, you may be deemed unprofessional.
 Therefore, you need to assess your pricing and accompany your bid with a sample that indicates your quality.

 Videographer prices in Dubai may be the difference between landing a top job or remaining at beginner levels.
 Suppose you are an experienced videographer Dubai.
-In that case, you should understand how the market responds to different prices, the standard rates for every category, and expected results for every price range.
+In that case, you should understand how the market responds to different prices, the standard rates for every category, and the expected results for every price range.

 On the other hand, if you are a client looking for a videographer, finding one that suits your budget should not stress you out.
-Visit Bawabba and choose a freelance videographer that will produce the video you have in mind and according to your budget expectations.
+Visit Bawabba and choose a freelance videographer that will produce the video you have in mind according to your budget expectations.
 Additionally, Dubai has very competitive videographer prices, so you shouldn’t worry about finding the right one for your needs.